marcelklehr/changesets/README.md

 Now, how can you deal with those attributes?
 Currently, you'll have to store changes to attributes in separate changesets.
 Storing attributes for a document can be done in a changeset into which you merge attribute changes.
 Applying them is as easy as iterating over the operations of that chagneset (`changeset.forEach(fn..)`) and i.e. inserting HTML tags at respective positions in the corresponding document.

+*Warning:* Attributes are still experimental.
+There are no tests, yet, and the API may change in the future.

 ## Todo